safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 }
 ```

-* `newrelic-entity.app_apm` is to fetch information for APM New Relic Application.
+* `newrelic_entity.app_apm` is to fetch information for APM New Relic Application.
-* `newrelic-entity.app_browser` is to fetch information for Browser New Relic as in my case we have APM and Browser application on New Relic.
+* `newrelic_entity.app_browser` is to fetch information for Browser New Relic as in my case we have APM and Browser application on New Relic.
-  `newrelic_account` is to get information about the New Relic account so you can reference it later in your code.
+* `newrelic_account` is to get information about the New Relic account so you can reference it later in your code.

 > **Info!** At this point, you should be able to test your terraform code with a dry run: `terraform plan`, as a response to the `plan` command, you should see Terraform execution plan.